They say all roads lead to Rome – but some are more important than others

 You can go behind the scenes of the book with two exclusive web features created from David’s travels and photographs.
 A Google Earth project will take you along the route of the Via Appia from Rome to Brindisi, listing all the locations mentioned in the book, with notes and photographs.

-Just click on the image below to go there or use this link.
+Just use this link.
 On mobile devices you may be prompted to download the free Google Earth app to view the route more easily.

 Take a closer look at the locations through the photo gallery on the right, all from David’s photos collected on location and through trips to Italy over the years.